+'''

-\$ git config --global user.name "Tjelvar Olsson" \$ git config --global user.email "tjelvar@biologistsguide2computing.com"
+git config --global user.name "Tjelvar Olsson" git config --global user.email "tjelvar.olsson@example.com"

+'''

-We will look at the collaboration aspect of git in the Collaborating on projects (page 83) chapter.
+We will look at the collaboration aspect of git in the Collaborating on projects (page 79) chapter.

-6.3 Initialise the project
+6.4 Initialise the project

 The first thing to do is to initialise the project using the git init command.
-If run with no argument it will set up tracking of files in the current working directory.
-If given an argument, such as protein-count, git will create a new directory with this name and set up tracking of files within it.
+If run with no argument it will setup tracking of files in the current working directory.
+If given an argument, such as protein-number-vs-size, git will create a new directory with this name and setup tracking of files within it.